ognexy/Candy-bot/privacy&policy.md

 # **Privacy & Policy**

-*Last Updated: [11 Jan 2024]*
+*Last Updated: [13 Jan 2024]*

-**1. Introduction**

-Candy Bot prioritizes user privacy and operates under a strict no-user-data policy.
-This Privacy Policy outlines our commitment to maintaining the confidentiality and security of any information related to users.

-**2. Data Collection and Usage**

-We do not collect, store, or process any user data.
-Candy Bot operates solely within the Discord environment, and all interactions are confined to the platform.

-**3. Server Interaction**

-Candy Bot's functionality is limited to the moderation and commands set by server administrators.
-It does not access or store any personal information about users.

-**4. Cookies and Tracking**

-Candy Bot does not use cookies or engage in any tracking mechanisms.
-We do not employ analytics tools to monitor user behavior.

-**5. Third-Party Services**
+# Candy Bot Privacy Policy

+This Privacy Policy outlines the information collected, used, and shared by Candy Bot in connection with its usage on Discord servers.
+By inviting Candy Bot to your server, you agree to the terms outlined in this policy.

+## Information Collected

+Candy Bot does not collect personal information about individual users.
+It only processes data necessary for its functionality within the Discord platform.

+- **Server Settings:** Candy Bot stores server-specific settings, such as ignored roles, prohibited words, and timeout duration, to provide customized moderation features.

+- **Prohibited Words:** Words added to the custom-prohibited list by server administrators are stored temporarily for moderation purposes.

+- **Command Usage:** Candy Bot may log command usage to enhance user experience and troubleshoot issues.

+## Usage of Information

+Candy Bot uses the collected information for the following purposes:

+- **Auto-Moderation:** To enforce server-specific rules and maintain a safe environment by removing messages containing prohibited words.

+- **User Notifications:** To inform users via direct message about the deletion of their messages due to inappropriate content.

+- **Server Customization:** To provide server-specific settings and customization options.

+## Information Sharing

-Candy Bot does not integrate with or utilize any third-party services that may compromise user privacy.
-All interactions occur within the Discord platform.
+Candy Bot does not share collected information with third parties.
+The data is used solely for the purpose of providing moderation services within the Discord platform.

-**6. Security Measures**
+## Security

-While we do not handle user data, we remain committed to the security of our bot and regularly update and maintain its infrastructure to protect against potential vulnerabilities.
+Candy Bot takes reasonable measures to ensure the security of the data it processes.
+However, no method of transmission or electronic storage is completely secure, and Candy Bot cannot guarantee absolute security.

-**7. Changes to Privacy Policy**
+## Changes to the Privacy Policy

-Any updates or changes to our Privacy Policy will be communicated through our Discord server.
-Users are encouraged to review the policy periodically.
+Candy Bot may update this Privacy Policy from time to time.
+Server administrators will be notified of significant changes, and the updated policy will be available on the [GitHub repository](https://github.com/ognexy/Candy-bot/blob/main/privacy%26policy.md).

+## Contact

+If you have any questions or concerns regarding this Privacy Policy, please contact us via the [support server](https://discord.com/invite/qB2NVgC8jy).

 **8. Contact Information**